-Veto 1 m < d < 3 m for 4 s;
+- Veto 1 m < d < 3 m for 4 s;

-Veto 3 m < d < 4 m for 2 s;
+- Veto 3 m < d < 4 m for 2 s;

-Veto 4 m < d < 5 m for 0.2 s.
+- Veto 4 m < d < 5 m for 0.2 s.

-• The TFC veto:
+- The TFC veto:

-Veto a 2 meter spherical volume around a spallation neutron candidate for 160 s.
+Veto a 2 m spherical volume around a spallation neutron candidate for 160 s.

-In the cylindrical volume veto, the 5 s and 4 s veto time is determined based on the life of B and Li.
-The volume with d between 4 and 5 m is mainly to remove B, which has a larger average distance because the primary generation process is ${}^{12}C(n, p)$ and neutrons have larger mean free path than $\gamma$ 's and $\pi$ 's.
+In the cylindrical volume veto, the 5 s and 4 s veto times are determined based on the life of B and Li.
+The volume with d between 4 and 5 m is mostly to remove B, which has a larger average distance because the primary generation process is ${}^{12}C(n,p)$ , and neutrons have a larger mean free path than $\gamma$ 's and $\pi$ 's.
 For muon bundles with two muon tracks reconstructed, the above cylindrical volume veto will be applied to each track.
-Compared to the veto strategies which reject any signal within a time window of 1.2 s and a 3 m cylinder along the muon track [22, 63], the above distance-dependent veto significantly improves the signal to background ratio.
+Compared with the veto strategies that reject any signal within a time window of 1.2 s and a 3 m cylinder along the muon track [22, 63], the above distance-dependent veto significantly improves the S/B ratio.
 The TFC veto is designed for the removal of C and Be.
 Moreover, it effectively removes B, Li, and He generated in large showers and muon bundles without track reconstruction abilities.

-The muons not passing through LS, defined as external muons, will contribute to about 2% of isotopes, concentrated at the edge of the LS.
-Although there is no available muon track for the background suppression, the FV cut can effectively eliminate these isotopes and reach a background over signal ratio of less than 0.1%, which can be safely neglected.
+The muons not passing through LS, defined as external muons, contribute to approximately 2% of isotopes, concentrated at the edge of the LS.
+Although there is no available muon track for background suppression, the FV cut can effectively eliminate these isotopes and reach a B/S ratio of less than 0.1%, which can be safely neglected.

 To estimate the dead time induced by the veto strategy and the residual background, a toy Monte Carlo sample is generated by mixing the B neutrino signal with the simulated muon data.
 The whole detector veto and the cylindrical volume veto introduce 44% dead time, while the TFC veto adds an additional 4%.
-The residual backgrounds above the 2 MeV analysis threshold consist of $^{12}$ B, $^{8}$ Li, $^{6}$ He, $^{10}$ C, and $^{11}$ Be, as shown in Fig. 9.
-A potential improvement on the veto strategy may come from a joint likelihood based on the muon energy deposit density, the number of spallation neutrons, time and distance distributions between the isotope and muon, and among the isotope and neutrons.
-In addition, this study could profit from the developing topological method for the discrimination between the signal $(e^{-})$ and background $(^{10}$ C, $e^{+}$ + $\gamma$ ) [56],
+The residual backgrounds above the 2 MeV analysis threshold consist of B, Li, He, C, and Be, as shown in Fig. 9.
+A potential improvement on the veto strategy may come from a joint likelihood based on the muon energy deposit density, the number of spallation neutrons, and time and distance distributions between the isotope and muon and those among the isotope and neutrons.
+In addition, this study could profit from the developing topological method for discrimination between the signal $(e^{-})$ and background $({}^{10}C, e^+ + \gamma)$ [56].

-The actual isotope yields, distance distributions, and TFC fractions will be measured in-situ in future.
+The actual isotope yields, distance distributions, and TFC fractions will be measured in-situ in the future.
 Estimation of residual backgrounds and uncertainties will rely on these measurements.
-Currently the systematic uncertainties are assumed based on KamLAND's measurements [40], given the comparable overburden (680 m and 1000 m): 1% uncertainty to B, 3% uncertainty to Li and He, and 10% uncertainty to C and Be.
+Currently, the systematic uncertainties are assumed based on KamLAND's measurements [40], given the comparable overburden (680 m and 1000 m): 1% uncertainty for B, 3% uncertainty for Li and He, and 10% uncertainty for C and Be.